ashejaz/VBA-challenge/README.md

 The results for 2019 can be found in the png titled '2019_results.png'.

 The results for 2020 can be found in the png titled '2020_results.png'.

+Finally, the Excel file used is titled 'Multiple_year_stock_data_final.xlsm'.